This post may include affiliate links; see our disclosure policy.

 Amaretto stone sour

 An amaretto stone sour is a sour cocktail made with orange juice and amaretto.
-The traditional sour has liquor, citrus, and sweetener.
-But a stone sour adds orange juice.
+The traditional sour has liquor, citrus, and a sweetener, but a stone sour includes orange juice.
 This makes it a cross between a sour and a highball, a cocktail that uses a large percentage of juice or soda water.
 Here’s what’s in an amaretto stone sour:

 • Amaretto